ankitvyas13/klevu_assignment/README.md

-# php-shopify-app-skeleton
+# klevu_assignment
-A bare-bones Shopify app written in plain PHP with no framework
+A Shopify app written in plain PHP with no framework

 <p>This is a very basic stripped down Shopify app that was designed to be as plug and play as possible.
 It does require a database setup with one table in it and uses MySQL to work with the database.
 The table structures are as follows:</p>